 Silvia has been a qualified beauty therapist for 15 years, and has 13 years of experience working in established and well know luxury hotel Spas.
 She started her path at Park Hyatt Milan as Spa Therapist, and after 3 and a half years she decided to embark upon a new journey and move to London, to pursue new career opportunities.
 London has been her home since, where she has worked in renowned luxury spas and properties such as One Aldwych, Mandarin Oriental and Akasha Holistic Wellbeing at Cafe' Royal Hotel, working her way from therapist to supervisor to Treatment and Wellbeing Manager.

 Silvia is a passionate spa and hospitality professional, who puts customer satisfaction and team development at the core of her work ethic.
-She is currently looking for a new opportunity following the pandemic circumstances, and she is still extremely focused on the hotel business, and excited to come back to her beloved place in the luxury spa world.
+She is currently the Spa & Fitness Operations Manager at Jumeirah Carlton Tower London.